Coast Guard searching for 10 people missing in the water near Key West

-Coast Guard Air Station Miami HC-144 Ocean Sentry aircrew searches for 10 people missing in the water near Key West, Florida, May 27,2021.
-Eight people were rescued and two people were recovered deceased by Coast Guard surface assets.
+A Coast Guard Station Key West small boat crew recovered two bodies from the water approximately 18 miles southwest of Key West, Florida, May 27,2021.
+The Coast Guard Cutter Resolute crew rescued eight people.
 (U.S. Coast Guard photo)

 |Date Taken: